 Create Neighbourhood watch schemes

 With local communities having greater access like Facebook or Whatsapp groups, the sharing of information can be very helpful in the fight against crime.
-With the emergence of affordable home security, there is increased CCTV coverage and communication can be vital to stop door-to-door con men.
+With the emergence of affordable home security on amazon, there is increased CCTV coverage and communication can be vital to stop door-to-door con men.
 Your direct neighbours will likely overlook your property, meaning it is easy to extra vigilant for unusual activity.
 Don’t assume all burglaries happen at night.

 Secure your property when going away